 Phase 2 of the spectrum repack, the second of 10 phases during which many TV stations across the country must move frequencies, began December 1 and will run through April 12, 2019.

-Numerous tools are available to help the 28 television stations in Wisconsin that are part of the repack stemming from the broadcast spectrum incentive auction.
+Numerous tools are available to help the audiences of the 28 television stations in Wisconsin that are part of the repack stemming from the broadcast spectrum incentive auction.

-The National Association of Broadcasters has built a website with resources for station as well as information for the audience to explain how the changes affect them.
+The National Association of Broadcasters has built a website with resources to explain how the changes affect them.

 For the audience:

 –Over-the-air viewers will have to rescan their channels after a station changes… Continue reading